 Students learn word processing functions such as formatting, maintaining and printing documents including tables and long manuscripts.
 Using writing tools, manipulating text among and within documents, creating and formatting tables, adding visual appeal, creating charts, and importing data are emphasized.
 Formatting with macros and styles, and sorting and selecting text and data are presented using Microsoft Word.
 Critical thinking skills, the mechanics of written expression, proofreading, editing and formatting are included.
-Prerequisite: BT 102 with a minimum of 2.0 grade or permission of instructor.
 (SCC)